mattlevan/VirtualMemoryManager/README.md

 ### Designing a Virtual Memory Manager
 This project consists of writing a program that translates logical to physical addresses for a virtual address space of size 2^16 = 65,536 bytes.
-Your program will read fro ma file containing logical addresses and, using a TLB as well as a page table, will translate each logical address to its corresponding physical address and output the value of the byte stored at the translated physical address.
+Your program will read from a file containing logical addresses and, using a TLB as well as a page table, will translate each logical address to its corresponding physical address and output the value of the byte stored at the translated physical address.